 Physical and psychological stresses are suspected of causing the condition.
 This theory might explain why reports on religious figures often highlight stories of bloody sweat.
-In biblical mythology, for example, Jesus purportedly sweats blood while praying in anticipation of his crucifixion and death.
-This apparently miraculous occurrence could be little more than intense stress causing blood vessels to rupture.

 Although stress likely plays a role, it cannot fully explain this phenomenon.
 Rates of stress, anxiety disorders, and other mental health conditions have increased in recent years, yet hematidrosis has not.
 This suggests that other abnormalities may play a role.